dmorle/PyTorch-CNN/README.md

-# Tensorflow - Multilayer Perceptron
+# PyTorch - Convolutional Neural Network

-Tensorflow implementation of a multilayer perceptron for the MNIST handwritten digit dataset.
+Pytorch implementation of a Convolutional Neural Network for the MNIST handwritten digit dataset.